 There are two options when considering OBPP training for your school and/or district.

-- Find a Certified Trainer-Consultant by clicking here.
+- Find a Certified Trainer-Consultant.

 The Hazelden Betty Ford Foundation is the leading publisher of evidence-based prevention programs and the exclusive publisher of the OBPP.
 Visit Violence Prevention Works! for information about program materials.

 What is the Olweus Bullying Prevention Program (OBPP)?